Key Takeaways

 What causes someone to develop narcissistic traits or NPD?

 Narcissistic traits and NPD develop from a combination of factors.
-Genetics can predispose someone to personality disorders, but childhood experiences play a crucial role—both excessive praise and extreme neglect can contribute to narcissism.
-Cultural factors that emphasize individualism, success, appearance, and popularity can also foster narcissistic behaviors.
-No single factor determines narcissism; rather, it’s the interaction of biological predispositions and environmental influences.
+Genetics can predispose someone to personality disorders, but childhood experiences play an important role, both excessive praise and extreme neglect can contribute to narcissism.
+Cultural factors that emphasize individualism, success, appearance, and popularity can also encourage narcissistic behaviors.

 What should I do if I recognize multiple narcissistic traits in myself?